Updated: Apr 16

 This Rock is the Messiah Yeshua.
 He was the Rock/Shepherd they rejected.
 He is The Rock that brought salvation.
 His very name declares it!
 He is identified not only as the manna that they ate in the wilderness, the bread from heaven, but He is also The Rock that Moses struck to get water.
 Yeshua was struck as the suffering Messiah and living waters gushed forth.
 Physically, water came from His side but spiritually He is the living waters.

 According to Jewish literature, a rock followed along with Israel in the wilderness for 40 years.
-They called it “the well of Miriam”.
+They called it “The Well of Miriam”.
 After Moses struck it, the rock continued to give forth water until right before they entered the promised land.
+The water is said to have stopped flowing from The Rock when Miriam died.
+At this point Moses had to ask God for water once again and this is when he struck The Rock when he was only supposed to speak to The Rock.
+He was denied entrance to the promised land because of his disobedience in this matter.

 In I Corinthians 10:4 scripture states: “And did all drink the same spiritual drink: for they drank of that spiritual Rock that followed them: and that Rock was Christ.”